 On our first night back in Chiang Mai, Thailand we decided to visit Chiang Mai Gate to indulge in our of our favorite Thai street food dish (yellow noodle dumpling soup – ba mee giew nam moo).

-During our 8 day Visa run / holiday to George Town, Penang, Malaysia and Phuket, Thailand we realized for the first time how much we truly felt like Chiang Mai was our home away from home.
+During our 8 day Visa run to George Town and our subsequent holiday where we lounged at a beachfront hotel in Phuket, we realized for the first time how much we truly felt like Chiang Mai was our home away from home.
+As much as we enjoyed our time away, a part of us also missed our little apartment in Northern Thailand.

 While in Penang we had the opportunity to feast on dim sum, local Chinese cuisine and eat tandoori chicken at Kapitan; all of it was amazing.
 However, in Phuket the food options weren’t nearly as satisfying; moreover, everything was double or triple the cost of what we’d pay back home in Chiang Mai.
 We didn’t eat dim sum nor did we try anything else that was noteworthy.